Care and maintenance

 DAILY CLEANING

 Natural granite can be maintained with soap flakes or Stone Wash.
 This creates a light protective film on the surface.
-If applied regularly, the surface of the natural stone will become increasingly resistant over time, but never 100% stain-resistant.
+If applied regularly, the surface of the natural stone will become increasingly resistant over time, but never 100 % stain-resistant.
 On polished surfaces, the treatment can create a silky matt surface over time.

-2. Apply the foam to the entire surface with a soft brush (for rough surfaces) or a lint-free cloth (for smooth surfaces).
+2. apply the foam to the entire surface with a soft brush (for rough surfaces) or a lint-free cloth (for smooth surfaces).

 3. Leave on for 5 minutes without it drying out, so that as much soap as possible is absorbed.

-4. Finally, dry with a damp, clean, well-wrung and lint-free cloth.
+4 Finally, dry with a damp, clean, well-wrung and lint-free cloth.

-Buy soap flakes in our shop.
+Buy soap flakes here.

 STAIN REMOVAL